krinkir/docs-opmanual_developer/book/opmanual_developer/10_basics/10_git.md

 A fork is basically a copy of someone else's repository.
-Usually, you cannot create branches or change code in other people's repositories, thats why you create your own copy of it.
+Usually, you cannot create branches or change code in other people's repositories, that's why you create your own copy of it.
 This is called `forking`.